Xceptance/xlt-documentation/content/en/load-testing/Manual/600-client-performance.md

 ```

 ### Client Performance Test Cases in XLT
-To enable client performance measurements in XLT, test cases must extend `AbstractWebDriverTestCase` or `AbstractWebDriverScriptTestCase`.
+To enable client performance measurements in XLT, test cases must use the action concept to mark areas for screenshots and time naming.
+In other words, your UI test cases should extend `AbstractWebDriverTestCase` or `AbstractWebDriverScriptTestCase`.

 In the latter case (for `AbstractWebDriverScriptTestCase`) the costructor may be given a Web Driver.
 If that passed driver is non-null, that is the driver was created by you (you can use the properties for creating this driver, but you do not need to), you are also responsible to quit the driver after the test.
 However, if the passed driver is null, a default driver will be created and managed internally.

 {{< TODO >}}What about `AbstractWebDriverTestCase`?
 How does this even work?{{< /TODO >}}

 ### Running the CPT
-To run your XLT client performance test, just make sure you use the right web driver settings and enabled the client performance test cases you wrote, then you can just run a load test [as usual](../310-test-execution/) (keep in mind a much shorter testing window might be sufficient in this case).
+To run your XLT client performance test, just make sure you use the right web driver settings and enabled the client performance test cases you wrote, then you can just run a small performance test [as usual](../310-test-execution/) to measure and sample enough data (keep in mind a much shorter testing window might be sufficient in this case).

 ### Evaluating the CPT
 After you executed and finished your client performance load test, you can now [create the test report](../320-test-evaluation/) which will contain additional information in the **Page Load Timings** section.
 The result will look something like this (example for action named "Homepage"):